CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

 \subsubsection{Spontaneous CP violation : $SU(3) \to \Delta(54)$}

 If $SU(3)$ is broken down to $\Delta(54)$, the proper CP transformation spontaneously changes to a CP-like transformation.
-Since we can identify the triplet representation $\mathbf{3}$ as $\mathbf{3}_2$ in $\Delta(54)$ (see Appendix \ref{sec:A1}). the induced automorphism of $\Delta(54)$ is determined as
+Given an explicit form of the group elements of $\Delta(54)$ as shown in Eqs. \eqref{eq:Delta54triplet1} and \eqref{eq:Delta54triplet2}, one can easily see that the fundamental representation $\mathbf{3}$ of $SU(3)$ is identified with $\mathbf{3}_2$ of $\Delta(54)$.
+Thus the automorphism of $\Delta(54)$ is also determined from Eq.~\eqref{eq:autoSU3} as